Software Engeneering - Key Notes and considerations

 Software engineering

-Software engineering is the systematic approach or application of scientific principles to the design and development software.
+Software engineering is the systematic application of engineering and scientific principles to the design, development, testing, deployment, and maintenance of software systems.

 - Designing, building, and maintaining software systems